 Can you chaallange the score of IELTS ?
 Yes, if you are not happy with your IELTS scores, you may request for re-evaluation of IELTS scores.
 You will be required to pay an enquiry fee, which will be refunded if your band scores changes.
 You will be required to make request for re-evaluation within 6 weeks of the test date on the Test Report Form.
 The results will be processed within 6-8 weeks.
 You will receive a letter through an email which confirms your final score from your test centre.
 Once you have re-marked the scores, no appeals would be entertained and the decision would be final.
 During the period of remarking your test results, you would not be required to apply for a university or send your scores to an immigration office.

-VALIDITY OF IELTS FOR IMMIGRATION PROCESS IELTS scores will be accepted by the Department of Immigration for up to 3 years prior of lodgement.
-The only exception is for functional English which requires testing to be done at most 12 months before lodgement.
+VALIDITY OF IELTS FOR IMMIGRATION PROCESS IELTS scores will be accepted by the Department of Immigration for up to 3 years prior of lodgment.
+The only exception is for functional English which requires testing to be done at most 12 months before lodgment.

 Interpreting the scores of IELTS